schnell18/schnell18.github.io/content/authors/admin/_index.md

     summary: |-
       Responsibilities include:

-      - Lead the development and operation of UK8S, a managed Kubernetes service similar to EKS
+      - Lead the development and operation of UK8S, a managed Kubernetes service similar to EKS.
-      - Lead the development of account, billing, API gateway, and developer tools
+      - Lead the development of account, billing, API gateway, and developer tools.
-      - Lead the quality team to implement a unified quality management platform
+      - Lead the quality team to implement a unified quality management platform.
   - position: Senior Architect
     company_name: Yidu Cloud
     company_url: 'https://www.yiducloud.com.cn/en/'